Safeguarding and Child Protection

 Keeping children safe in education

-Recently there have been important updates to the safeguarding duties for schools, including the statutory duty to report HBV, CSE and PREVENT.
+Recently, there have been important updates to the safeguarding duties for schools, including the statutory duty to report Honor Based Abuse, Child Sexual Exploitation, Child Criminal Exploitation, County Lines and PREVENT.

-If an adult has a concern about any aspect of the welfare or well-being of a child they should inform a Designated Safeguarding Lead and record it as a concern.
+If an adult has a concern about any aspect of the welfare or well-being of a child, they will inform the Designated Safeguarding Lead and also record it on MyConcern (our safeguarding reporting online encrypted platform).

 Everyone should listen; a child will disclose to a person who they trust.
 As a staff team we are confident in recognising, referring, responding and recording safeguarding incidents.